Kaciras/pac-maker/README.md

 import { readFileSync } from "fs";
 import { PACDispatcher } from "pac-maker";

-// Only needed if your Node < 18.1.0
-// import { fetch } from "undici";

 const pac = readFileSync("proxy.pac", "utf8");
 const dispatcher = new PACDispatcher(pac);